mokocup/Mudae-Stealer/README.md

 ### Discord has become more strict about selfbot use and will ban without warning.
 I don't take any responsibility about what happen to your account
+### I just update readme first , script come in 1-2 days since it start buggy on new Mudae message

 # Mudae Stealer